mrdrbob/2b2d/README.md

 * Currently, tilemaps require your tile source sprite to be a grid of square tiles with no spacing or padding between tiles.
 Annoying maybe, but makes rendering fast and easy.
 * The ECS system relies heavily on caching the results of queries, so if you're frequently adding/remove components or entities, performance may degrade.
 Or it might not?
 I haven't benchmarked anything.
 * Because of how tilemaps are drawn, you can't have maps bigger than 255 X 255 tiles.
 65,025 tiles aught to be enough for anyone!
 (If you need bigger, you could maybe stitch together several sub-tilemaps.
 Or use a proper engine.)
+* The physics engine only has two body types: `StaticBody` which does not move, and `KenticBody` which does move but can't pass through any `StaticBody`. `KineticBody` entities, however, do not interact with each other and can pass through.

 ## How would I use this?

 Clone this repo.
-Replace everything in the `Game` and `Loading` folders and the `index.ts` file.
+Update anything that is not in the `Engine` directory.
 Then:

 `yarn dev`